Best Wool and Synthetic Ski Socks of 2024/25

 Length: 13” over the calf

 We also love that the Full Cushion ski socks are made with ZQ-certified merino wool, which “ensures environmental, social and economic sustainability and safeguards animal welfare.”
-And — 70% of the sock’s nylon is recycled.
+And — 70% of the sock’s nylon is recycled (Smartwool is transitioning to eventually use 100% recycled nylon in their socks).

 Booting up in the Smartwool Ski Socks.
 Photo by Stasia Stockwell.

-The midweight thickness strikes the right balance between a precise fit and just enough padding and warmth.
-Smartwool makes ski socks in a variety of thicknesses, but we think the midweight offers the best overall performance for most skiers.
+The midweight thickness strikes the right balance between a precise fit and just enough padding for overall comfort.
+Smartwool makes ski socks in a variety of thicknesses, but we think the targeted cushion offers the best overall performance for most skiers.

 This Smartwool sock has an articulated fit — snug with a thinner weave around the center of the foot and at the ankle that prevents excess material from bunching up in your ski boot.